lachie/peace_love/Readme.md

 ### Building

-To build a hash imbued with module powers, use `#build`:
+To build a hash imbued with module powers, without touching mongo, use `#build`:

     arthur = PeaceLove['beans'].build(:name => 'arthur')